Top 10 People Who Should Run for the 2024 Republican Nomination

 6 Marco Rubio Marco Antonio Rubio is an American politician and attorney, and the junior United States Senator from Florida.

-Has publicly declared that he wouldn't run against Trump, however, he does have the support of many key groups, including his battleground home state, and may consider running for the job once again.
+He has publicly declared that he wouldn't run against Trump.
+However, he does have the support of many key groups, including his battleground home state, and may consider running for the job once again.

 7 Chris Christie Christopher James "Chris" Christie is an American attorney, politician and member of the Republican Party who served as the 55th Governor of New Jersey.
 His term ended on January 23, 2018.

-Rumours have emerged that Christie is prepping a 2024 run, but more specifically, is trying to emerge as the main anti-Trump candidate in the race.
-Might have trouble gaining much support in the party though.
+Rumors have emerged that Christie is prepping for a 2024 run.
+More specifically, he is trying to emerge as the main anti-Trump candidate in the race.
+He might have trouble gaining much support in the party, though.

 8 Ben Shapiro Benjamin Aaron Shapiro (born January 15, 1984) is an American conservative political commentator, writer and lawyer.
 He has written seven books, the first being 2004's Brainwashed: How Universities Indoctrinate America's Youth, which he started writing when he was 17 years old.

 People like him are needed to whip the country back into shape.
-His ideas are fantastic and when the party is in need of a leader he could rise up.
+His ideas are fantastic, and when the party needs a leader, he could rise up.

 Let's say, hypothetically, for the sake of the argument, Shapiro does run.
 He might win.